mk251-stack/INDE-577-Final-Project/datasets/README.md

 ## Other Datasets

-### Fashion-MNIST (`FashionMNIST/`)
+### Fashion-MNIST (FashionMNIST/)
 Image dataset used for unsupervised learning and community detection examples.
-The dataset was obtained from Kaggle and stored locally for consistent access.
+Not bundled in the repo; download from Kaggle into datasets/FashionMNIST/ before running the notebooks.

 ### Boston Housing (`BostonHousing.csv`)
 Tabular regression dataset used in supervised learning examples.